Protest wants new police station construction stopped, funding put back in community

 ROCHESTER, NY (WROC) “People in the community don’t want anymore police stations,” says Mike Johnson who was leading a protest at city hall Thursday over a planned police structure on East Main.

-Johnson, who teaches in the Rochester City School District, says the police station would be a step back for the community.
+Johnson, who teaches in the Rochester City School District, says the police sub-station would be a step back for the community.

 “So it’s kind of counter-productive when we’re heading in such a positive direction.”